kevints/ruby-pargc-tools/README.md

 12.04.
 You must have `rvm`, `perf`, `dot`, and `gprof2dot.py` on your `PATH`.
 For more useful output install debug symbols as well.

+To install dependencies on Ubuntu 12.04 you can run `scripts/install-ubuntu-12.04.sh` or follow the manual instructions below.

 ### perf

 On Ubuntu 12.04 you can install `perf` with